apache/atlas/docs/src/documents/Hook/HookSqoop.md

 </SyntaxHighlighter>

 ## Sqoop Hook
-Sqoop added a !SqoopJobDataPublisher that publishes data to Atlas after completion of import Job.
-Today, only hiveImport is supported in !SqoopHook.
+Sqoop added a SqoopJobDataPublisher that publishes data to Atlas after completion of import Job.
+Today, only hiveImport is supported in SqoopHook.
 This is used to add entities in Atlas using the model detailed above.

 Follow the instructions below to setup Atlas hook in Hive:

 Add the following properties to  to enable Atlas hook in Sqoop:
    * Set-up Atlas hook in `<sqoop-conf>`/sqoop-site.xml by adding the following:

 <SyntaxHighlighter wrapLines={true} language="shell" style={theme.dark}>
 {`<property>
      <name>sqoop.job.data.publish.class</name>